-The hardware of the DS1921L provides a means to accomplish error-free writing to the memory section.
+The hardware of the DS1921H/Z provides a means to accomplish error-free writing to the memory section.
 To safeguard data in the 1-Wire environment when reading and to simultaneously speed up data transfers, it is recommended to packetize data into data packets of the size of one memory page each.
 Such a packet would typically store a 16-bit CRC with each page of data to ensure rapid, error-free data transfers that eliminate having to read a page multiple times to verify whether if the received data is correct.
-(See Chapter 7 of the Book of DS19xx iButton Standards or Application Note 114 for the recommended file structure.)
+(See Application Note 114 for the recommended file structure.)